-Suspension, cancellation grounds

-36 A practice permit may be
+Cancellation of practice permit and registration

-- (a) suspended in accordance with section 34, - (b) cancelled in accordance with sections 33 and 37, - (c) suspended or cancelled pursuant to an order under Part 4, or - (d) cancelled on a request under section 37(5).

-Cancellation of practice permit 37(1) If a regulated member does not apply for a practice permit under section 32(1), is in default of payment of the practice permit fee or fails to pay a penalty, costs or any other fees, levies or assessments due under this Act or the by-laws, the registrar, after 30 days or a greater number of days, as set out in the notice, after giving notice to the regulated member, may cancel the regulated member's practice permit.

-(2) The notice under subsection (1) must state that the registrar may cancel the registration and practice permit of the regulated member unless a complete application for a practice permit is received, the practice permit fee is paid, and any other penalties, costs, fees, levies or assessments are paid, as indicated in the notice.

-(3) If a practice permit is cancelled under subsection (2) only because the practice permit fee or a penalty, cost, fee, levy or assessment is not paid, the registrar may, on its payment, issue or reissue the practice permit.

-(4) If the registrar is satisfied that a regulated member has not complied with conditions imposed under section 34(2) within the time specified, the registrar may refer the matter to the registration committee or competence committee as provided for in the by-laws, and the registration committee or competence committee, on being satisfied that the conditions have not been complied with, may direct the registrar to cancel the member's registration and practice permit.

-(5) The registrar may cancel the registration or practice permit of a regulated member and cancel the registration of an other member on the member's request.
+- 36(1) If a regulated member does not apply for a practice permit in accordance with section 32(1), is in default of payment of the practice permit fee or fails to pay a penalty, costs or any other fees, levies or assessments due under this Act or the bylaws, the registrar, after 30 days or a greater number of days, as set out in the notice, after giving notice to the member, may cancel the member's practice permit and registration. - (2) The notice under subsection (1) must state that the registrar may cancel the registration and practice permit of the regulated member unless a complete application for a practice permit is received, the practice permit fee is paid and any other penalties, costs, fees, levies or assessments are paid, as indicated in the notice. - (3) If a practice permit and registration are cancelled under subsection (2) only because the practice permit fee or a penalty, cost, fee, levy or assessment is not paid, the registrar may, on its payment, issue or reissue the practice permit and reinstate the registration. - (4) If the registrar is satisfied that a regulated member has not complied with conditions imposed under section 34(2) within the time specified, the registrar may refer the matter to the registration committee or competence committee as provided for in the bylaws, and the registration committee or competence committee, on being satisfied that the conditions have not been complied with, may direct the registrar to cancel the member's registration and practice permit. - (5) The registrar may cancel the registration or practice permit of a regulated member and cancel the registration of an other member on the member's request. - (6) The registrar may cancel the registration and practice permit of a regulated member on receipt of proof satisfactory to the registrar that the member is deceased.

-Return of suspended or cancelled permit 38 If the practice permit of a regulated member is suspended or cancelled under this Part or under an order under Part 4, that person must, on request, send the practice permit to the registrar.
+Return of suspended or cancelled practice permit

+37 If the practice permit of a regulated member is suspended or cancelled under this Part or under an order under Part 4, that person must, on request, send the practice permit to the registrar.